albtad01/Quantum_Computing_Exams/README.md

 GitHub’s default workflow for public repos applies:

-1. Browse to the `exams/` folder in this repository.
+1. Browse to the `exams/` or `solutions/` folder in this repository.
 2. Click **Add file → Upload files** to upload your `questions.pdf` or `solutions.pdf`.
 3. GitHub will prompt you to commit to a new branch—accept and name it meaningfully (e.g., `add-exam-2024-06`).
 4. Open a Pull Request against `main`.